HL7/PDDI-CDS/pages/_includes/start.md

 * Referencing a DetectedIssue resource in the CarePlan
 * Creating a CDS Hooks response extension for DetectedIssue
 * Adding detectedIssueId element to the `context` of `medication-prescribe` CDS Hook request
+* Adding a `potentiation` element extension to DetectedIssue resource

 From a technical and clinical perspective, the Advanced Implementation has several features that make it preferable.
 First, PDDI information is split and moved up further in the order entry workflow.
 This provides clinicians with actionable information in the middle of their decision making process – before completing the order.
 Second, by splitting contextual factors into `medication-select` (medication resources) and `medication-prescribe` (other resources specific to PDDI), this may limit the amount of information that needs to be shown to fulfill the Minimum Information Model, and the amount of information the EHR has to provide.
 For example, if a clinician started an NSAID order and decided to discontinue the order based on the presented cards, the clinician would only need to read and process medication factors, and the EHR would not query for additional patient resources such as age and history of upper gastrointestinal bleed.
 Finally, by creating a DetectedIssue resource, this stores information on clinician action and enables the Medication Prescribe to present refined information based on these actions.
 For example, if the clinician decided to continue with the NSAID prescription but added a proton pump inhibitor, the `medication-prescribe` alert would be adjusted from "hard-stop" to "warning."

-> *Note:* Examples and explainations for the differences are provided in the sections below

 ## <span style="color:silver"> 4.1.0 </span> Advanced – CPOE Workflow
 {:.no_toc}
 Different contextual factors are available and needed at different times during the medication order process.
-To align clinicians' information needs with PDDI information, the Advanced sections explore the use of two separate points in the medication therapy workflow:
+To align clinicians' information needs with PDDI information, the Advanced sections explore two separate points in the medication therapy workflow:

+* Selecting a drug product to include in medication order (`medication-select`)

 * Signing a medication order (`medication-prescribe`)

-* Selecting a drug product to include in medication order (`medication-select`)

 We have chosen to delineate a separate CDS Service for each CDS Hook (i.e., Medication Select Service and Medication Prescribe Service) for clarity, standards' precision, logic flexibility, and to avoid CDS service state requirement.
 However, both CDS Services are under the PDDI CDS auspices and apply to each artifact for a given medication order event.

-> *Note:* `medication-prescribe` exists in the CDS Hooks standard, but modifying the `context` element requires a new Hook Verson.
-Additionally, `medication-select` Hook is under development.

 <figure class="figure">
 <figcaption class="figure-caption"><strong>Figure 1: CPOE Workflow Example </strong></figcaption>